jacko972/serverless-workshop/4-Logging_Debug/Readme.md

 ### Making logs more searchable

 In CloudWatch Logs – To find your logs in CloudWatch you need to know the log group name and log stream name.
-You can get that information by adding the context.logGroupName, and context.logStreamName methods in your code.
+You can get that information by adding the ```context.logGroupName```, and ```context.logStreamName``` methods in your code.
 When you run your Lambda function, the resulting logs in the console or CLI will show you the log group name and log stream name.

 ---
 Ric Harvey - ngineered.co.uk 2016